The Northcote High Ex-students’ Association has around 500 members and warmly welcomes all ex-students and staff to join.

-Overseas Students at NHS
+Overseas Students at Northcote High School

 Present parent, Professor Julie Wills, Dean of Architecture at Melbourne University, came across Dato John Lau in Sarawak.
 The title “Dato” is an honorific one bestowed by the State and is rather like “Sir” in the British system.
 John attended NHS in 1967 for Matriculation before studying architecture at Melbourne Uni.
 He is now a prominent architect in Kuching.
 He said four lads from Sarawak were at Northcote that year and they were probably there as part of the Columbo Plan operating in the 1950s, 60s to help educate worthy students of SE Asia.
-He continues friendly with one, Peter Wong.
+He continues to be friends with one, Peter Wong.
 John struggled with English back then having to translate his text books to understand.
 He was very pleased to hear the School now teaches Mandarin.
 The Ex-students’ Association sends greeting to John and Peter and expresses thanks to Professor Wills for informing us.

 Ronald Goodey (Class of 1951) has written to the School and supplied interesting additions for the archives.
 In particular, he has donated his copies of Ripples Minor for 1950-51, not previously held by the School.
 The 1950 edition leads us to learn of Old Boy, Ian Manly Reed, who won a Gold Medal in discuss at the Empire Games in Auckland of 1950 and represented Australia at the Helsinki Olympics.
 Ian is still throwing discuss for the World Masters competition and is first in the world in his age group.
 Ronald is now a Companion of the Order of New Zealand and a distinguished otolaryngologist in Auckland, New Zealand.
 1950 was quite a watershed year for NHS with the departure from the staff of distinguished masters like Messrs.
 George Stirling (English), A. Rogers (French), L. McAvoy (Chemistry), J. Flynn, etc. Jack Thomas was Head Prefect.
 Another news item recounts the effects of a tram strike and the problems of getting to school.
 Staff cars arrive packed with “sore, stiff and sorry” pupils packed in beyond the legal limits.
 Many thanks are extended to Ronald for writing and for the donation.
 Congratulations go to Ronald and Ian on their achievements.